 How to clean the refrigerator coils

 - To reduce the risk of shock, either unplug the fridge or flip the circuit breaker.

-- Using the wand attachment to your vacuum and carefully suck out all the grime.
+- Using the wand attachment to your vacuum, carefully suck out all the grime.
 Some companies sell specialized attachments that have bristles solely for this purpose, but I believe it to be unnecessary.
 Replace the kick plate when you have finished.

 - Restore power to the unit by either resetting the breaker or plugging it in.

-- This project should take less than ten minutes start to finish if it is performed on a regular basis.
-However, if neglected it may take longer.
+- This project should take less than ten minutes from start to finish if it is performed on a regular basis.
+However, if neglected, it may take longer.